pivotal/blog/content/post/visualizing-cloud-foundry-part-1.md

         ${SCOPE_APP_ADDRESS}
 ~~~

-We named this job [scope_probe](https://github.com/st3v/weave-scope-release/tree/master/jobs/scope_probe).
-It uses the same binary as the Scope App job.
+Called [scope_probe](https://github.com/st3v/weave-scope-release/tree/master/jobs/scope_probe), this job uses the same binary as the Scope App job.
 The binary supports a wide range of command line options.
 This makes both the App and the Probe highly customizable which helped us tremendously in coming up with a working prototype of our release within a single day.
-Using a subset of the available command-line options the scope_probe job starts Scope in Probe mode, tells it to not collect Docker- and Kubernetes-related metrics, disables integrations with [conntrack](http://conntrack-tools.netfilter.org/) and [Weave Net](https://www.weave.works/products/weave-net/), and instructs the Probe to look for available plugins in a particular directory, something we will cover in more detail in the second blog post in this series.
+Using a subset of the available command-line options, the scope_probe job starts Scope in Probe mode, tells it not to collect Docker- and Kubernetes-related metrics, disables integrations with [conntrack](http://conntrack-tools.netfilter.org/) and [Weave Net](https://www.weave.works/products/weave-net/), and instructs the Probe to look for available plugins in a particular directory, something we will cover in more detail in the second blog post in this series.
 Once started, the Probe gathers reports about the host it is running on and sends them to the previously deployed Scope App.

 After creating a BOSH job for the Scope Probe we had to ensure it would be colocated and executed on all hosts within any deployment that should be monitored.
 We achieved this by using add-ons, a BOSH feature that is configured through the so-called [runtime config](https://bosh.io/docs/runtime-config.html).